Phlip/Morelia/docs/programmers.rst

             "the result should be (\d+) on the screen" assert int(number) == self.result

 Note that Morelia does not waste anyone's time inventing a new testing back-end just to add a layer of literacy over our testage.
-Steps are miniature TestCases.
+Steps are miniature test cases.
 Your onsite customer need never know, and your unit tests and customer tests can share their support methods.
 The same one test button can run all TDD and BDD tests.

 Next, note that Morelia matches Steps in your Feature file to either the names or doc-strings of *step_* methods in your test case.
 And it expands regular expressions, such as `(\d+)`, into step arguments, such as `number`.
 Remember to use tight expressions, such as `(\d+)`, not loosey-goose expressions like `(\d*)` or `(.*)`, to validate your input.

 When you run your TestCase, **hook** into all your feature files, like this: